Welcome to the Student Health Center

 On January 15, 2016, the Center for Disease Control and Prevention (CDC) issued a travel alert to highlight countries where Zika virus is prevalent.
 The Zika virus is spread primarily by mosquito bites but it has also been reported that it has spread through blood transfusions and by sexual contact.
 Generally, symptoms are mild and include fever, rash, joint pain and conjunctivitis (red eyes), lasting several days to a a week.
 However, Zika is linked to a serious birth defect called microcephaly.
 The CDC has issued travel guidance for pregnant women and women trying to become pregnant, warning them to avoid visiting places where the virus is currently circulating.

 For up to date information on travel alerts, prevention, transmission, symptoms and treatment, visit the CDC website.
 Please call the Student Health Center if you have additional questions.

 Flu Vaccines are currently available — Call for an appointment.
 Cost is $25.
-Pay with check, cash or charge to your student account.

 More information for the clinic locations and hours is available at appointments.